Before We Get Started

 This procedure uses a similar approach to the TTA and addresses the long-term standing angle issue.
 With this surgery, the tibia is cut and rotated in such a way that the natural weight bearing of the dog actually stabilises the knee joint.
 As per the TTA, the knee joint still must be opened and damaged meniscus removed.
 The cruciate ligament remnants may or may not be removed depending on the degree of damage.

-At this time, the TPLO and TTA are considered by many experts, the best way to repair a cruciate ligament rupture, regardless of the size of the dog and is especially appropriate for dogs over 20kg.
-Typically, most dogs are touching their toes to the ground by 10 days after surgery, although it can take up to 3 weeks.
+At this time, the TPLO is considered by many experts, the best way to repair a cruciate ligament rupture, regardless of the size of the dog and is especially appropriate for dogs over 20kg and very active dogs.
+Typically, most dogs are touching their toes by 3 days and walking by 10 days after surgery, although it can take up to 3 weeks.
 As with other techniques, 8 weeks of exercise restriction is needed.
 Full function is generally achieved 3 to 4 months after surgery and the dog may return to normal activity.

 We mentioned the meniscus as part of the knee joint.
 The bones of all joints are capped with cartilage to provide a slippery surface where the bones contact each other (if the bones contact each other without cartilage, they grind each other down).
 In addition to these cartilage caps, the stifle joint has two “blocks” of cartilage in-between the bones.
 These blocks are called the menisci and serve to distribute approximately 65% of the compressive load delivered to the knee.